Quilter, painter, and gadget queen Jan T. loves all things creative. Here are her ideas for turning your caravan into a work of art.

-Expanding hobbies or growing children seem to take up more and more living space in our homes, so why not build an outdoor studio space, or a playroom for the children in the garden?
+Expanding hobbies or growing children seem to take up more and more living space in our homes, so why not build an outdoor studio space or a playroom in the garden?

 Do You Need Permission to Build?

-Bob went to the council office and asked if we could use the caravan as a studio in the back yard.
-He was asked:
+First, we went to the council office and asked if we could use the caravan as a studio in the backyard.
+We were asked:

 - Were we going to live in it?